MatteoJoliveau/stories/content/skyfarer/combat.md

 Conditions and traits are applied as usual.
 Only one trait and one condition can be applied per roll.

 Finally, the Profession of each player matters.
-If the player shooting the guns has the *Gunner* profession, it rolls **two dices** instead of one, discarding the lowest result.
+If the player shooting the guns has the *Gunner* profession, they roll **two dice** instead of one, discarding the lowest result.
 The *Navigator* player receives the same benefit when defending from an attack.

 > **Example**